 On average, 80% of the clients & riders of the local transit providers were estimated to be transit dependent.
-The American Community Survey five-year estimates for 2015-2019 noted in section 2.2, table 4 report that 4.2% of households in Pinal County and 5.9% of occupied households in Gila County have no vehicle available.
+The Arizona Community Survey estimates noted in section 2.2, table 4 report that 4.4% of households in Pinal County and 5.9% of occupied households in Gila County have no vehicle available.
 In addition, it is also reported that 15%, on average, required the daily use of a wheelchair or specially equipped van to fully utilize services in their communities.
-Collectively this average aligns very closely with the American Community Survey disability estimates discussed in section 2.2 and tables 9 & 11, which indicated 15.4% of residents in Pinal County and 21.5% of residents had some type of disability.
+This average aligns very closely with the Arizona Community Survey disability estimates discussed in section 2.2 and tables 9 & 11, which indicated 15.2% of residents in Pinal County and 22.
+2% of residents had some type of disability.

 Providers also reported that unmet needs include; service gaps, lack of vehicular resources, and inadequate funding to meet the needs of the region.
-In response to the last survey conducted, every agency expressed a need for new vehicles within the next three (3) years.
+In response to the survey, every agency expressed a need for new vehicles (25 combined) over the next three (3) years.
 Plans to enhance or expand services often were limited due to financial constraints.
 When funding is reduced, agencies are forced to cut services or lessen their quality of service in order to continue operations.